wso2/docs-is/en/docs/apis/fido-rest-api.md

 # FIDO 2 Rest API Definition - v1

-!!!
-Note
+???
+Note "Click For Instructions"
-    Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server (WSO2 IS).
+    Follow the instructions given below to try out the REST APIs with your local instance of WSO2 Identity Server.

-    1. Click **Authorize** and provide desired values for authentication.
+    1. Click on **Authorize** button and provide desired values for authentication.
-    2. Expand the relevant API operation and click **Try it Out**.
+    2. Expand the relevant API operation and click the **Try It Out** button.
     3. Fill in relevant sample values for the input parameters and click **Execute**.
         You will receive a sample curl command with the sample values you filled in.
     4. Add a `-k` header to the curl command and run the curl command on the terminal with a running instance of WSO2